CopterExpress/clover/docs/en/seeding_drone.md

 We coated our battery to protect it from cold weather, seeding missions need to start in winter since apple seeds need to stay in a cold place for some time to break dormacy.

-Special thanks to International Ala-Too University for funding Clover 4 kits

 Seed capsules

 How to assemble seeding mechanism to clover 4.2 drone